oceanprotocol/react/README.md

 - creates a Git tag
 - commits and pushes everything
 - creates a GitHub release with commit messages as description
-- Git tag push will trigger Travis to do a npm release
+- GitHub release will trigger a GitHub Actions workflow to do a npm release

 For the GitHub releases steps a GitHub personal access token, exported as `GITHUB_TOKEN` is required.
 [Setup](https://github.com/release-it/release-it#github-releases)